dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Deploy the Changes](images/09120-DeployChanges.png)

 1. Now the that device is publishing messages to the IoT Hub, we want to verify that by reading the messages back.
 You can monitor the number of messages sent from the device, but not the actual content of the messages from the "**Overview**" page in your IoT Hubs blade in the portal.

+    > **Note**: The usage data in the portal only updates about once a minute.
+You will need to refresh once every minute to see updated values.

     ![Message Count in Portal](images/09125-MessageCountInPortal.png)